Avro Aircraft Factory LEEDS – The Story of Yeadon’s Hidden War Effort

 Avro Aircraft Factory Leeds

-A HIDDEN AEROPLANE FACTORY DURING WORLD WAR TWO
+A HIDDEN AEROPLANE FACTORY DURING

 by Colin Philpott